CPS-Innovation/digital-sop/docs/playbooks/API-Playbook/10-new-api-criteria.md

 ## Criteria for Going to Production

-> You API source code is public.
+> Your API source code is public.

 * Publish your application source code using a public git repository.
 * Use open source code to improve transparency, flexibility and accountability.